atunanggara/simple_dl_sentiment_analysis_lecture/README.md

 # simple-deep-learning-tutorial

-This is a simple deep learning sentiment analysis  tutorial based off of Francois Chollet book [Deep learning with Python](https://www.manning.com/books/deep-learning-with-python).
+This is a simple deep learning sentiment analysis tutorial based off of Chapter 3 of Francois Chollet book [Deep learning with Python](https://www.manning.com/books/deep-learning-with-python).